DonCharls/DonCharls/README.md

 ## 🌌 The Mission

-I am an IT graduate and developer based in the Philippines, driven by the philosophy that technology waits for no one.
+I am an IT graduate and developer based in the Philippines.
 I specialize in building end-to-end digital solutions.
 From robust backend logic to high-performance user interfaces.

 ---